Phrasing

 caused as much by mental tension as anything else, and needs to be

 dealt with firmly whenever it is noticed.
-I like what high-speed writer Emily D
+Past high-speed

-Smith said in one of her books, that some pupils hold their pens
+writer Emily D Smith said in one of her books, that some pupils hold

-tightly as if in fear of the imminent approach of the pen-snatcher.
+their pens tightly as if in fear of the imminent approach of the

 Try this test: rest the pen